 Once the couple has reached an agreement on all necessary issues, including the division of parental responsibilities and spousal maintenance, the parties’ attorneys will draft a document that contains the details of the agreement.
 Before the divorce can be finalized, the agreement must be submitted to the court for approval.
 In the event that the parties are unable to reach an agreement on a certain issue, they will need to litigate the case in court.
 However, neither party is allowed to retain the same attorney who represented them in the earlier proceedings.

-Contact us Today to Speak With a Dedicated Schaumburg Family Law Attorney
+Contact us Today to Speak With a Dedicated Schaumburg Divorce Attorney